djgroen/facs/docs/index.rst

 There is a hardcoded lockdown in run.py which is representative for the UK.
 This can be disabled by selecting the transition scenario "no-measures".

 We also included a simple plotting script.
-This can be called e.g. as follows:
+This could be called e.g. as follows:
 `python3 PlotSEIR.py test-extend-lockdown-62.csv test`
+(this has not been tested in a while, as we usually use FabCovid19 for plotting these days)

 Citing FACS
 -----------